Contact Us

 To be considered candidates must have;

-• completed a degree in Paramedicine from a recognised AHPRA approved programs of study course provider or recognised international education provider;
+• Completed a degree in Paramedicine from a recognised AHPRA approved programs of study course provider or recognised international education provider;

-• professional registration with the Paramedicine Board of Australia, or willingness to obtain;
+• Professional registration with the Paramedicine Board of Australia, or willingness to obtain;

 • Minimum of 2 years' recent on road experience (within the past 12 months) with a recognised jurisdictional ambulance service as a paramedic, ESSENTIAL;

-• hold a drivers license with no restrictions and no more than 6 demerit points if an Australian drivers licence, or equivalent; and
+• Hold a drivers license with no restrictions and no more than 6 demerit points if an Australian drivers licence, or equivalent; and

 Please note, we are now accepting applications from candidates who do not currently have Australian Working Rights.
 Candidates will need to meet visa eligibility requirements, including age and qualifications, as outlined by the Department of Home Affairs.